-In addition to the application of the exclusionary criteria, the Index applies the MSCI ESG Universal Indexes methodology to achieve its ESG objective.
+Furthermore, the Index applies the MSCI ESG Universal methodology (which is available on the Index provider's website) to achieve its ESG objective.

-To achieve this, the Index provider applies the following steps to the Parent Index: (i) the Index provider excludes the securities with the weakest ESG profile from the Parent Index; (ii) the Index provider defines an ESG re-weighting factor that reflects an assessment of both the current ESG profile, based on the current MSCI ESG Rating, as well as the trend in that profile; and (iii) the Index provider re-weights securities from the free-float market cap weights of their Parent Index using this combined ESG score to construct the Index.
-Further information on the Index provider's ESG re-weighting factors and the MSCI ESG Rating system can be found on the Index provider's website.
+To achieve this, the Index provider applies the following steps: (i) the Index provider excludes the securities with the weakest ESG profile from the Parent Index; (ii) the Index provider defines an ESG re-weighting factor that reflects an assessment of both the current ESG profile, based on the current MSCI ESG Rating, as well as the trend in that profile; and (iii) the Index provider re-weights securities from the free-float market cap weights of their parent index using this combined ESG score to construct the Index.